calaldees/teachingWorkshops/other/_unsorted.md

 * [Laurie Voss — "Stuff everybody knows except for you" at App Academy](https://www.youtube.com/watch?v=E6k_lfg7aUE) 01:34:32 talk
     * Dunning Kruger
-        * Bottom 25% cant idtentify what good is
+        * Bottom 25% cant identify what good is
-        * Top 75% think they are average
+        * Top 25% think they are average
         * If your worried about how much you don't know - you're not in the bottom 25%
     * Automate everything
         * bash scripts